jpzomer/VSS_DatabaseFunc/README.md

-# RunningIn_DatabaseFunc
+# VSS_DatabaseFunc
-Functions related to the running-in dataset
+Functions related to the vibration-based soft-sensing dataset